Licarsmeth/tryHackMe-notes/nmap_network.md

 ## Nmap

+Use with sudo when you can.
+You get a minimal portion of Nmap’s power when running it as a local user.
+For instance, Nmap would automatically use SYN scan (`-sS`) if you are running it with `sudo` privileges and will default to connect scan (`-sT`) if run as a local user.
+The reason is that crafting certain packets, such as sending a TCP SYN packet, requires root privileges.

 - **Multiple ways to specify targets**
 	-   IP range using `-`: If you want to scan all the IP addresses from 192.168.0.1 to 192.168.0.10, you can write `192.168.0.1-10`
 	-   IP subnet using `/`: If you want to scan a subnet, you can express it as `192.168.0.1/24`, and this would be equivalent to `192.168.0.0-255`